apify/apify-docs/sources/academy/webscraping/scraping_basics_python/11_scraping_variants.md

 ### Build a scraper for watching Python jobs

-You're now able to build a scraper, are you?
-Let's build another one, then!
-Python's official website features a [job board](https://www.python.org/jobs/).
-Scrape job postings which match the following criteria:
+You're able to build a scraper now, aren't you?
+Let's build another one!
+Python's official website has a [job board](https://www.python.org/jobs/).
+Scrape the job postings that match the following criteria:

-- Tagged as Database
+- Tagged as "Database"
-- Not older than 60 days
+- Posted within the last 60 days

 For each job posting found, use [`pp()`](https://docs.python.org/3/library/pprint.html#pprint.pp) to print a dictionary containing the following data: